blakeembrey/change-case/README.md

 - [`upperCase`](#uppercase)
 - [`upperCaseFirst`](#uppercasefirst)

-_These functions do not follow the standard `case` behavior, you must install these separately._
+_These functions are not "case" libraries but independent functions, you must install these separately._

 #### [titleCase](https://github.com/blakeembrey/change-case/tree/master/packages/title-case)